adobe/HumaneHamsterTrap/readme.md

 It was initially called only "Hamster Trap", because it captures WebGPU commands, which are are both fast and elusive like a Hamster.
 Later the "Humane" adjective was added to disuade any ideas that it might advocate for the mistreatment of Hamsters - or WebGPU commands.

+## What does it look like?

+Scroll down to the bottom of this readme for some screen shots.

 ## How to use

 ### Chrome Extension